-Perfume is a living experience and changes with time and different skin types.
+Perfume is a living experience that changes with time and different skin types.
 But more than this, our perception of perfume will also change depending on the environment we are in.
 All sensorial elements are connected and create a unique perfume experience.

 Each perfume is inspired by surprising experiences of discovery that I have lived.
 However, I chose not to reveal where I was to enable other people to connect with perfume and live their own personal journey.